 When the Health Center is closed and you have a counseling concern that cannot wait until the Health Center reopens at 9am, contact ProtoCall Services at 610-526-7778 to speak with the On-Call Counselor.

-The Health Center is open Monday - Friday from 9am - 10pm and Sat/Sun from 9a-3pm.
+The Health Center is open Monday - Friday from 9am - 9pm and Sat/Sun from 9a-2pm.
 During these times, if you have a counseling issue, dial the Health Center at 610-526-7360 a nurse will help you get connected to the On-Call Counselor.
 The On-Call Counselor will help you come up with some strategies to manage your problem and discuss follow-up.

 Counseling services are available to currently enrolled Bryn Mawr College undergraduate, graduate and Post-bac students during the academic calendar year.

 Counseling services are fully covered.
-As always, your first six visits in the Counseling Service are free.
-Thereafter, visits are $75.00.
+As always, the first six sessions in the Counseling Service are free.
+Thereafter, sessions are $75.00.

 A psychiatrist is a medical doctor who has advanced training in all aspects of mental health.
 Your therapist might suggest you schedule an appointment with the college psychiatrist for several reasons.
 The most common reason is that you want to know if medication might be helpful in relieving your symptoms.
 For example, many kinds of depression and anxiety symptoms can be safely and effectively treated with medication.
 Students also consult with the psychiatrist to better understand complicated symptoms or for the evaluation of self-destructive urges.
 It is always completely up to you whether or not you want to consider medication.
 The psychiatrist is happy to discuss pros and cons of different options and to answer any questions you have.
 Students who do decide to try medication see the psychiatrist regularly to assess how well the medication is working for you while also continuing to see your therapist for regular psychotherapy appointments.

 Drug & Alcohol Counselor